Building Trust & Partnerships

 To continue bringing people together who have a common vision and goal to work together with government, businesses, community and other organizations, to implement public-private partnerships where appropriate, to achieve those objectives.

-3. Work with Village citizens to create neighborhood associations throughout the Village to encourage and enable our residents to take ownership of their neighborhoods.
+3. Work with citizens to create and encourage participation in neighborhood associations throughout District #9, and to encourage and enable our residents to take ownership of their neighborhoods.
 Wauwatosa and West Allis have neighborhood associations and they are making a positive impact to those communities.

-4. Continue to demonstrate fiscal responsibility to Hales Corners residents by working within our budget and finding creative ways to finance projects necessary to maintain property values within our community.
+4. Continue to demonstrate fiscal responsibility to Franklin, Greenfield, Hales Corners, and Milwaukee residents by working within our budget and finding creative ways to finance projects necessary to maintain property values within our community.